-Before diving into the tornado history, it’s of note that the last Tornado Watch issued for the High Country occurred on Wednesday May 24, 2017, before that October 14, 2014 and Sunday July 27, 2014.
+The last Tornado Watch issued for the High Country occurred on Monday, August 7, 2023, before that Monday, October 23, 2017, Wednesday, May 24, 2017, October 14, 2014, and Sunday, July 27, 2014.

 1965 – Avery County: A F2 tornado was documented on April 9, 1965, measuring in length .50 miles and 300 yards wide.
 Property damage was recorded at $25.0K

-A breakdown of the number of Tornado Watches & Warnings per county from January 1, 1986 until May 24, 2017:
+A breakdown of the number of Tornado Watches & Warnings per county from January 1, 1986, until August 16, 2023:

-Ashe County – 15 watches, 8 warnings
+Ashe County – 18 watches, 11 warnings

-Wilkes County – 21 watches, 17 warnings
+Wilkes County – 26 watches, 20 warnings